Kimbsy/y-combinator-animation/script.md

 <!-- ;; @TODO: need to do slides for this -->

-So can we stop it? yep.

-Let's look at that more complicated version of the nested f function again.
+Now in order to get our loop to stop we're going to have to go back to that more complicated version of our f-wrapping lambda.

 ``` Clojure
 (fn [x]